 1. Choose Products in High Demand on Amazon

 The bigger the market, the more you can sell.
 The sales rank is probably the best way to estimate product demand.
 The higher the sales rank (a lower number equals higher rank), the higher the Amazon sales volume will be.
 Sellers usually look for products with a sales rank of less than 5,000 or even 2,000.
-Another way to estimate demand is to track actual product sales volume with special tools (like our product spy).
+Another way to estimate demand is to track actual product sales volume with special tools.

 2. Low Competition is Best for Private-Label Selling